thomasbattram/thesis/index/thesis.knit.md

 The characteristics of the DNA methylome may also explain some EWAS findings.
 Heritability varies across DNA methylation sites [VanDongen2016; @McRae2014; @Hannon2018], and so if genetic effects are driving associations, either through confounding or with DNA methylation as a mediator, one would expect heritable sites to be commonly identified in EWAS.
 Variance is also heterogenous across sites [@Garg2018].
 Technical effects are more likely to influence DNA methylation variation at sites for which measured variation is low.
 Thus, some studies have advocated removing these sites to prevent reporting  generating false positives and to reduce the multiple testing burden [@Meng2010; @Logue2017].
 However, it is unclear how variance in DNA methylation relates to the magnitude of effect estimates.
 Experimental studies have shown DNA methylation changes at different locations of the genome correlate with different regulatory functions.
 For example, an increase in DNA methylation at transcriptional start sites is correlated with a decrease in gene expression [@Jones2012; @Ando2019; @Deaton2011], but an increase in DNA methylation within a gene body shows the opposite association [@Wolf1984; @Hellman2007].
 Thus, genomic location of DNA methylation sites is likely to influence their likelihood of association with a trait.

-Understanding underlying reasons that drive EWAS results is essential for future study design.
+Understanding underlying factors that drive EWAS results is essential for future study design.
 This may come in the form of proper consideration of potential biasing factors, or by selecting certain DNA methylation sites based on their specific characteristics.
 Further, understanding the characteristics of DNA methylation-trait associations can inform the design of future technologies aimed at measuring DNA methylation for EWAS.

 Also, by examining the commonalities of EWAS results, one has the potential to uncover links between traits that have not previously been made or to identify new potential mediating factors between traits.